open-contracting/standard/standard/standard.md

 ### 1) Supply-side research

 The supply-side research is focused on comparing contract data (37 datasets with over 175 downloadable assets from 27 publishers, from across the world).
-26 publishers are from 15 countries that were selected as priorities countries due to their current activity in open government and the Open Government Partnership (OGP) Action Plan followed by countries that are in the stages of developing a first and second OGP Action Plan.
+26 publishers are from 15 countries that were selected as priority countries due to their current activity in open government and the Open Government Partnership (OGP) Action Plan.
 The effort sought to understand:

-	a) which elements of the contracting process are captured in currently published data;
+* which elements of the contracting process are captured in currently published data;
-	b) which fields are commonly found across different datasets;
+* which fields are commonly found across different datasets;
-	c) how do different datasets represent and model the contracting process; and
+* how do different datasets represent and model the contracting process; and
-	d) how far are there common identifiers that can be used to link datasets.
+* how far are there common identifiers that can be used to link datasets.

 To answer the above questions a Contracting Data Comparison tool was created with a team of volunteer developers to provide a platform for curating meta-data about public contracting datasets from the priority countries.

 The effort focused on capturing the metadata of contract data available.
-As it develops, the intention is for the Contracting Data Comparison to allow for wider public participation and thus create an ever more detailed picture of the landscape of contracting data availability and focus.
+As it develops, the intention is for the Contracting Data Comparison tool to allow for wider public participation and thus create an ever more detailed picture of the landscape of contracting data availability and focus.

 ### 2) Demand-side use-cases

 This draft is based primarily on research of existing published datasets.
-At the same time, we have begun to explore priority use cases for open contracting data through workshops, webinars, a mailing list, and bilateral discussions with more than 200 stakeholders.
+At the same time, the project has begun to explore priority use cases for open contracting data through workshops, webinars, a mailing list, and bilateral discussions with more than 200 stakeholders.
 The purpose of demand-side research is to capture the real needs and circumstances of the publishers and users of public contracting data.

 In our consultations with government, civil society, donors, journalists, auditors, and the private sector, four primary use cases emerged.
-These users are wishing to use open contracting data in order to:
+These users are interested to use open contracting data in order to:

 * Achieve value for money for the procuring entity;
 * Enable the private sector to compete for public contracts;